ShahadAbdulaziz/Project_HotelBooking_EDA/README.md

 Questions:

-Which are the most cancelled month?
+Which are the most cancelled type of hotel ? </br>
-Which are the most cancelled year?
+Which are the most cancelled year?   </br>
+Which are the most cancelled month? </br>
-Which is the most reserved room type?
+Which is the most reserved room type?  </br>
-What is the most requested meal?
+Which are the most cancelled Deposit type ?  </br>

 Data Description: